What is Return on Equity?

-The return on equity (ROE) cannot be used as a standalone metric, as it is prone to be affected by discretionary management decisions as well as one-time events.
+The return on equity (ROE) cannot be used as a standalone metric, as it is prone to be affected by discretionary management decisions and one-time events.

-- Stock Buyback: For instance, share buybacks could cause the shareholders’ equity balance to decrease – and the lower denominator can cause there to be an “artificial” increase in ROE.
+- Stock Buyback: For example, share buybacks could cause the shareholders’ equity balance to decrease – and the lower denominator can cause an “artificial” increase in ROE.

 - One-Time Item: One-time, non-recurring events can also cause ROE to be misleading, such as a significant inventory write-down.
-The result would be a lower net income from the expense recognized on the income statement, but only in the year that the write-down is formally charged.
-The net impact of the write-down can cause the shareholders’ equity balance to fall, which offsets the expense and can create the false illusion that there had been improvements in the company’s return to shareholders.
+The result would be a lower net income from the expense recognized on the income statement, but only in the year the write-down is formally charged.
+The net impact of the write-down can cause the shareholders’ equity balance to fall, which offsets the expense and creates the false illusion that there had been improvements in the company’s return to shareholders.

 There are many reasons why a company’s ROE may beat the historical average or fall short of it.
-For that reason, investors will also often look at complementary metrics such as ROIC to help understand the full picture of the business.
+For that reason, investors often look at complementary metrics, such as ROIC, to help understand the full picture of the business.

 The return on equity (ROE) formula – once broken down further into its full-form components – can be segmented into three distinct parts:

 One noteworthy consideration of the return on equity (ROE) metric is that the issuance of debt capital is not reflected, since only equity is captured in the metric.

-In effect, whether a company has excessive debt on its B/S, is opting to raise risky debt rather than equity, or generates more profits using funds from debt lenders are not reflected in the ROE metric.
+In effect, whether a company has excessive debt on its B/S, is opting to raise risky debt rather than equity, or generates more profits using funds from debt lenders is not reflected in the ROE metric.

-Instead, one could easily misinterpret an increasing ROE as the company producing more profits using less equity capital, without seeing the full picture (i.e. reliance on debt).
+Instead, one could easily misinterpret an increasing ROE, as the company produces more profits using less equity capital, without seeing the full picture (i.e. reliance on debt).

 The more debt a company has raised, the less equity it has in proportion, which causes the ROE ratio to increase.